Article

 Use Verbal Reactions

-While biting and nibbling is often playful behavior, it may seem your puppy won’t stop biting you!
+While biting and nipping is often playful behavior, it may seem your puppy won’t stop biting you!
 When biting becomes forceful and hurts, make a loud noise and pull away.
 This helps your pup understand such pressure is not acceptable.

 Use Body Language